-The Lawrence Life Assurance Company dac is authorised to sell Life Insurance products and operates in the Line of Business or "LoB" Index-linked and unit-linked insurance as defined in Annex I of the Commission Delegated Regulation (EU) 2015/35:
+BBPM Life is authorised to sell Life Insurance products and operates in the Line of Business or "LoB" unit-linked insurance as defined in Annex I of the Commission Delegated Regulation (EU) 2015/35:

-The Company is authorised to sell life insurance products in some European countries and operates mainly in the Italian territory in a Freedom of Services regime.
-Please refer to the paragraph concerning the underwriting results for the distribution of the same in terms of the area of activity and in terms of geographical areas.
+The Company is authorised to sell life insurance products in some European countries and operates mainly in the Italian territory on a Freedom of Services regime.
+Please refer to the paragraph concerning the underwriting results for the distribution of the same in terms of the area of activity and geographical areas.

-Significant events during the year 2016
+Significant events during the year 2024